-These and other questions are what prevent entrepreneurs just like you from turning a good business idea into a 6- or even 7-figure empire.
+These and other questions prevent entrepreneurs like you from turning a good business idea into a 6- or even 7-figure empire.
 Here’s what to do about it.

 Know Your Personal Work Style & Preferences

 Not everyone works in a similar style.
 Some people love to touch base by phone, while others prefer email.
-Some people require lots of direction and step-by-step guidance, others work better when they can figure it out on their own.
+Some people require lots of direction and step-by-step guidance, while others work better when they can figure it out independently.

-No way is right or wrong, but if you’re a phone person and you hire an email lover, there’s going to be conflict.
+No way is right or wrong, but if you’re a phone person and you hire an email lover, there will be conflict.

-Look for team members who are a fit with your preferred work style, and you’ll be much happier with the end result.
+Look for team members who fit your preferred work style, and you’ll be much happier with the end result.